DeanLight/spannerlib/README.md

 * Garbage collection

 I consider the semantic passes defined here as self explanatory.
-Bellow I define a naive implementation for the engine upon which I can discuss how to build the naive execution passes.
+Below I define a naive implementation for the engine upon which I can discuss how to build the naive execution passes.

 ##### version considerations

-For semantic passes we need all of them for version 0.0.5,though we might be able to leverage pydatalog to check safety implicitly for example.
+For semantic passes we need all of them for version 0.0.5, though we might be able to leverage pydatalog to check safety implicitly for example.

 For execution passes
 * In 0.0.5 we can resolve RGX extractions and then send all everything else to pydatalog.